 - Slice the peppers in quarters and then quarter inch slices, set aside.

-- Slice the radish in rounds and set aside.
+- Slice the radish in sticks and set aside.

 - Peel and slice the carrots in rounds or sticks and set aside.